 Create an atmosphere

 Baby’s car seat is sufficiently secured.
-You’re ready to hit the road, but you still need to strap her in without triggering a meltdown.
-One great way to improve the odds of an outburst-free baby loading is to start the car before buckling her in.
+You’re ready to hit the road, but you still need to strap them in without triggering a meltdown.
+One great way to improve the odds of an outburst-free baby loading is to start the car before buckling them in.
 This way, the air conditioning system gets a chance to bring the car’s internal temperature to a more comfortable level.
 You’ll also avoid startling Baby with the sudden growl of an engine VROOM-ing to life.

 Eyes in the back of your head

 You don’t have eyes everywhere, and those rear-facing car seats can make keeping an eye on Baby tricky, but a car-mounted mirror or two can give the illusion that you’re all-seeing – and help you make sure that Baby is happy and healthy all through your car trip without having to twist around at an awkward angle.
-This is only a good idea if it won’t tempt you to take your eyes off the road when that’s where they need to be, though – road safety with Baby in the car is Baby‘s safety, even if she asks you to direct your attention at her instead.
+This is only a good idea if it won’t tempt you to take your eyes off the road when that’s where they need to be, though – road safety with Baby in the car is Baby‘s safety, even if they ask you to direct your attention at them instead.

 Safety first, second, last

 Car seats should always be correctly installed, recommended for your child’s weight group, and facing in the right direction, which, until Baby is at least 2, is facing the rear of the car.
-Food and toys may be a nice distraction while Baby is in the car, but they could also present a choking hazard or, for soft toys when she is very young, a suffocation risk.
+Food and toys may be a nice distraction while Baby is in the car, but they could also present a choking hazard or, for soft toys when they are very young, a suffocation risk.
 And even the safest of car seats is no replacement for your supervision.

 “Car Seats: Information for Families.”
 HealthyChildren.
 American Academy of Pediatrics, July 8 2017.
 Retrieved October 25 2017. https://www.healthychildren.org/English/safety-prevention/on-the-go/Pages/Car-Safety-Seats-Information-for-Families.aspx.